-The mere fact that there is no clear understanding of each other’s actions and intentions in the SCS mean that there is a problem in perceptions, which gives rise to a perceptions gap or misperceptions.
+The mere fact that there is no clear understanding of each other’s actions and intentions in the SCS gives rise to a perceptions gap or misperceptions.
 Misperceptions may be defined as the inaccurate, negative, flawed or misconstrued images of the other caused – or amplified – by insufficient, misleading, and excessive or sensationalized information.
 Policy actions and options are highly dependent upon perceptions and misperceptions.
 Logically, therefore, misperceptions or conflicting self-perceptions are what leads to misguided policy actions, overreactions, miscalculations, and unintended consequences.

-The clash of perceptions could not be better illustrated by China’s view of its own activities and Philippine-American strategic cooperation vis-à-vis the Philippine and American shared interpretation of their security alignment and China’s increased maritime and military activities in the SCS.
-For China, there is no commission of acts of expansionism because it has indisputable sovereignty over the SCS since ancient times and sees its reclamation activities in the name of civilian and defensive purposes.
+The clash of perceptions could not be better illustrated than by China’s view of its own activities and Philippine-American strategic cooperation vis-à-vis the Philippine and American shared interpretation of their security alignment and China’s increased maritime and military activities in the SCS.
+For China, there is no commission of acts of expansionism because it has had indisputable sovereignty over the SCS since ancient times and considers its own reclamation activities as being conducted in the name of civilian and defensive purposes.

-As with the Philippines, China views the Philippines negatively in several ways: a lackey of the United States and consistently sings the U.S. tune (一唱一和); the security alignment with the United States and Japan are meant to contain China and cause disturbance, trouble, and provocations; and the purpose of “internationalizing” the SCS issue by going to The Hague and rallying the ASEAN for a joint statement is to “name and shame” (点名批评) China.
-The Philippines, on the other hand, believes that its claims, rights, and interests are guaranteed under international law and that the security alignment with the United States and Japan are meant to deter Chinese aggression.
-The Philippines is also of the opinion that the recourse to third party arbitration is for the peaceful settlement of disputes, advancement of the rule of law, and the equalization of footing with China.
-As regards China, the Philippines perceives China in various hostile forms: a bully and a greedy state; the producer (cause) of demand for U.S. military presence in Asia; the expanding military power is a threat and cannot be disengaged from the SCS issue; and that the newly reclaimed islands will be for military purposes.
+Regarding the Philippines, China views Manila negatively in several ways.
+Firstly, as a lackey of the United States that consistently sings the U.S. tune (一唱一和).
+China also views the Philippines’ security alignment with the United States and Japan as an effort to contain China and cause disturbance, trouble, and provocations.
+China believes the Philippines’ goal of “internationalizing” the SCS issue by going to The Hague and rallying the ASEAN for a joint statement is to “name and shame” (点名批评) China.
+The Philippines, on the other hand, believes that its claims, rights, and interests are guaranteed under international law and that the security alignment with the United States and Japan is meant to deter Chinese aggression.
+The Philippines is also of the opinion that its recourse to third party arbitration is for the peaceful settlement of disputes, advancement of the rule of law, and the equalization of its footing with China.
+Further, the Philippines perceives China in various hostile forms: as a bully and a greedy state and as the cause of the demand for a U.S. military presence in Asia.
+It also sees the expanding military power as a threat that cannot be disengaged from the SCS issue, and believes that the newly reclaimed islands will be used for military purposes.

 Escalation of Tensions and Instability

 Sources of disagreement arising from competing claims of ownership and entitlement are different from the sources of tensions and instability.
 The sources of instability, on the backdrop of perceptions and misperceptions, are caused or preceded by actions, reactions, counteractions, tensions, and escalation of tensions.
-There are primarily four factors that contribute to the state of instability and increased tensions: 1) ownership, 2) nationalism, 3) security dilemma, and 4) strategic mistrust.
-Firstly, no one wants to lose a property based on the assumption or fact that he or she is the rightful owner.
+There are four primary factors that contribute to instability and increased tensions: (1) ownership; (2) nationalism; (3) the security dilemma; and (4) strategic mistrust.
+Firstly, no country wants to lose property based on the assumption or fact that he or she is the rightful owner.
 Thus, the default perception is that anything that the other party does (without consent) is unjust, unlawful, threatening, and an infringement of one’s areal jurisdiction (national sovereignty) and territorial dominion (territorial integrity), which produces a “we-they” or “us vs. them” mindset.
-As a consequence, the more that one party defends its claims in a louder voice and with greater force, the more that it appears antagonistic and intrusive to the other.
+As a consequence, the more that one party defends its claims with greater force, the more it appears antagonistic to the other.

-Third, the desire of any state to defend national territory or interest promotes maneuvers to secure strategic advantage, not only in terms of weapons, but also in terms of favorable geographic locations for possible access, control, and prepositioning of strategic assets and resources.
-This security posturing, however, amounts to another’s insecurity due to offensive perceptions by the threatened state, which brings about a vicious cycle of security competition.
+Third, the desire of any state to defend national territory or interest promotes maneuvers to secure strategic advantage, not only in terms of weapons, but also in terms of favorable geographic locations for possible access, control, and positioning of strategic assets.
+This security posturing, however, is often perceived as a threat by other states, and therefore brings about a vicious cycle of security competition.

-Lastly, what further aggravates tensions and instability is the invariable property of the international system that states will always have imperfect understandings of each other’s plans and intentions, which is why there would incessantly be the structural constraints of mistrust, mutual fear, and concern for the relative distribution of capability or balance of power.
-For example, China is anxious over the US-led security alignments along its periphery, while the Philippines fears China defecting from mutual agreements and resorting to the use of military force to assert maritime claims.
+Lastly, what further aggravates tensions and instability is the invariable property of the international system that states will always have an imperfect understanding of each other’s plans and intentions, which is why there is mistrust and concern for the relative distribution of capabilities or the balance of power.
+For example, China is anxious over the U.S.-led security alignments along its periphery, while the Philippines fears China defecting from mutual agreements and resorting to the use of military force to assert maritime claims.